 The central point is that we are all in this together.
 We have been from the beginning.
 The actions of even a few individuals during this pandemic affect us all.
 A small percent of people choosing to hoard toilet paper drove months of shortages that were not even real (the shelves were empty each day and got re-stocked each night, but panic would drive people to empty the shelves the next day).
 One person choosing not to mask, and spreading the virus to 10 others, cascades into thousands being infected in a matter of weeks.
 We will not find our way through this pandemic if we only consider ourselves.
 The only way out of this is for us to honor the truth that we are all connected and act accordingly.

-I need to make one other really important point before I move to the Q & A. There are people that truly cannot get vaccinated for medical reasons.
-I want to acknowledge that fact, and acknowledge that those that can't get vaccinated are our most vulerable community members.
-I am writing this post in the hope that it will inspire those that can get vaccinated to get vaccinated.
-I feel a personal obligation to protect those most vulerable in our communities.
+I need to make one other really important point before I move to the Q & A. There are people who truly cannot get vaccinated for medical reasons.
+I want to acknowledge that fact, and acknowledge that those who can't get vaccinated are our most vulnerable community members.
+I am writing this post in the hope that it will inspire those who can get vaccinated to get vaccinated.
+I feel a personal obligation to protect those most vulnerable in our communities.
 One thing I can do to protect you is to get vaccinated myself (done!).
 Another is to share my knowledge with the hope that information will overcome fear and prejudice.